 Springtime is prime time for harvesting herbs for medicines and teas.
-The temperate weather allows delicate and not-so delicate herbs to grow abundantly in the garden, and plentiful harvests are sure to follow.
+The temperate weather allows delicate and not-so delicate herbs to grow abundantly in the garden, and if you are growing mint, plentiful harvests of fresh mint are sure to follow.

 Mint plants produce and multiply like crazy and trying to figure out all the ways we can use it can be pretty tricky.
-Here is my 7-step formula on how to use mint leaves, as well as the rest of the harvested parts of the plant.
+Thankfully, it’s easy to process mint if you don’t mind a little tedious work.

 Sort and Pick All of the “Pretty” Leaves

 Pick off of the stems all of the leaves that don’t look like they’ve been chewed on, or have any dried or discolored spots and set aside for preservation.
 Don’t throw away the less-than-perfect parts just yet.

 When you are finished pulling off all of the best leaves, soak them in water for a few minutes, swirling them around to loosen dirt.
 Let the dirt fall to the bottom of the bowl by allowing them to soak 5 minutes.

 Pinch Off Imperfect Leaves

 With the less-than-perfect pile, remove all leaves from the stems by pinching off the top leaves, the holding the stem by the very top, pinch directly beneath your fingers with your other hand, then slide fingers down the stem, removing the leaves.